Flow-matic/Crypto-Price-App/README.md

   2) On the next page, enter your GitHub credentials to [sign in.](assets/images/github-signin-2.png)

   3) Once you have signed in to GitHub, you will be taken to your Streamlit Cloud [workspace](assets/images/app-workspace.png)

+* Streamlit Cloud launches apps directly from your GitHub repo, so your app code and dependencies need to be on GitHub before you try to deploy the app.